awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 \* These estimates are based on the assumption that data stored in an EFS file system that is 1 TB or larger is organized so that the backup can be spread across multiple backup nodes\.
 The multiple\-node example scripts divide the backup load across nodes based on the contents of the first\-level directory of your EFS file system\.

-For example, if there are two backup nodes, one node backs up all of the even files and directories located in the first\-level directory, and the odd node does the same for the odd files and directories\.
+For example, if there are two backup nodes, one node backs up all of the even files and directories located in the first\-level directory\.
+The odd node does the same for the odd files and directories\.
 In another example, with six directories in the Amazon EFS file system and four backup nodes, the first node backs up the first and the fifth directories\.
 The second node backs up the second and the sixth directories, and the third and fourth nodes back up the third and the fourth directories respectively\.

 ## Considerations for Amazon EFS Backup by Using AWS Data Pipeline<a name="backup-considerations"></a>